MIBismuth/personal-webpage/website/markdown/self-hosting.md

 ### SSH

 The first thing I did was to get ssh up and running.
-After that is done the rest of the setup could be done from the confort of my computer.
+After that, the rest of the setup could be done from the comfort of my computer.

-We can use *dropbear* to start the ssh server on the server (i.e. the phone):
+We can use *dropbear* to start the SSH server on the server side (i.e., the phone):

 ```bash
 # with default port 22